Introduction

 Application and assessment process

 PEER REVIEW: Submitted applications will then be subject to external peer review (in line with AMRC guidance).
-The peer reviewers' comments will be sent to the applicants (anonymously) in w/c 27 November 2023 via our online system.
+The peer reviewers' comments will be sent to the applicants (anonymously) in early December 2024 via our online system.
 Applicants will be given the opportunity to submit a response to the reviewers' comments.

 INTERVIEWS: Shortlisted applicants will be invited for an interview with our Scientific Advisory Board.
-Interviews will take place on the 19 and 23 February 2024 via video conference.
+Interviews will take place on the afternoons of 19 and 20 February 2025 via video conference.
 Further details of the interview process will be provided to the shortlisted applicants, but please keep these dates free in case you are invited to interview.

 All awards made will be in line with our terms and conditions (please note - these terms may be subject to change).